 If you’re in the beginning stages of considering adoption for your family, it’s normal to wonder if you meet Connecticut’s adoption requirements.
 Adoption laws can be confusing and vary from state to state, so we’ve rounded up the answers to the questions we hear most frequently about Connecticut qualifications for adoption.
-For more information, call 1-800-ADOPTION at any time to speak with a licensed social worker.
+For more information about our agency requirements, call 1-800-ADOPTION at any time to speak with a licensed social worker.

 Connecticut state laws don’t define a specific adoption age limit, although you must be at least a legal adult.
 In the case of an adult adoption, the person who is adopting must be older than the person who is being adopted.
 In this case, the adopted person has to agree to the adoption in writing submitted to a judge.

 Do you have to be married to adopt in Connecticut?

 Connecticut laws don’t mention a specific marriage requirement for adoption.
 If, however, you are married, you must adopt jointly with your spouse unless the court makes an exception.
 In an adult adoption situation, a person may not adopt an adult who is their spouse, sibling, uncle or aunt.